PPgp/bayesTFR/Uncertainty_Annual_Readme.md

 The function will return a list with two elements. **model** is the estimated linear model for bias or standard deviation. **table** is the bias (or standard deviation) used in the model estimation.
 If we only used categorical variables, then we only kept those distinct combinations in the table.

 Note that for standard deviation, the final estimation is different from the model by a factor of $\sqrt{\frac{2}{\pi}}$, and we also made some adjustments and thus the estimation could be different between the model and the table for some cases.
 We adjusted those cases with large bias but little standard deviations estimated, which usually because we have so little data in that group.
 Moreover, if some countries are included in the **iso.unbiased**, then for the VR records, the bias and standard deviation estimated in the model are not used, but the value in the table is used.

+### Change in Diagnosis
+Use of **tfr.diagnose** is the same as before.
+However, we have updated for doing diagnosis for TFR estimation.
+Instead of requiring all parameters to converge, now we only require 95% TFR estimations to converge as it is almost impossible to achieve convergence for all of the parameters together.

 ### Discussion of Uncertainty and Smoothness
 Here we discuss briefly for the users to understand the bias, standard deviations and uncertainty in estimation in our experiments.
 Since this is not a formal paper, I will discuss about the ideas of how things work for the whole bayesTFR MCMC process.